 A World Economic Forum report in January 2015 highlighted the problem and said that shortage of fresh water may be the main global threat in the next decade.

 Fresh water is a major priority in sustainable development.
 Where it cannot be obtained from streams and aquifers, desalination of seawater, mineralised groundwater or urban waste water is required.
-An IAEA study in 2006 showed that 2.3 billion people live in water-stressed areas, 1.7 billion of them having access to less than 1000 m3 of potable water per year.
+A study in 2006 by the UN's International Atomic Energy Agency (IAEA) showed that 2.3 billion people lived in water-stressed areas, 1.7 billion of them having access to less than 1000 m3 of potable water per year.
 With population growth, these figures will increase substantially.
-Further demand in the longer term will come from the need to make hydrogen from water.

 Water can be stored, while electricity at utility scale cannot.
 This suggests two synergies with base-load power generation for electrically-driven desalination: undertaking it mainly in off-peak times of the day and week, and load-shedding in unusually high peak times.